borisPristupa/simple/README.md

 * #### SpringAOP
     A Spring Boot-based application, demonstrating a simple usage of [Spring AOP](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#aop) for conditional logging.

-    Contains examples of a pointcut (by custom annotation), an aspect and an advice of @Before type (see the link above).
+    Contains examples of a pointcut (by custom annotation), an aspect and an advice of ``@Before`` type (see the link above).
 There is also an example of an "inner call" - that is when annotated method is not affected by AOP because of being called not through a proxy, but from the same class.
     **Important:** Spring AOP is done by proxying.
 In this project, a CGLIB proxy is used.
 The other common way is using JDK dynamic proxies.
-You can find more about proxying in Spring AOP [here](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#aop-proxying "About proxying mechanisms in Spring AOP").
+[Here](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#aop-proxying "About proxying mechanisms in Spring AOP") you can find more about proxying in Spring AOP.

+* #### SpringSecurity
+    A Spring Boot-based application, demonstrating a simple usage of [Spring Security](https://spring.io/guides/topicals/spring-security-architecture) for authentication and authorization.

+    Contains examples of a custom ``AuthenticationManager`` and methods annotated by ``@Secured`` and ``@PreAuthorized``.

+---
 ### How to work with this repository
 #### How to get one project
 For example, you want to download SpringAOP project.
 There is absolutely **no need in cloning whole repository**, you can just do the following: